 - Caffeine

-- Processed foods high in sugar
+- Processed foods are high in sugar

 Environmental Protection